YintongHuo/awesome-agent-trajectory/README.md

 # Awesome-Agent-Trajectory

+Your all-in-one guide to agent trajectories.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

+> **Trajectories are the source code of the agentic era.**

+> If software engineering is defined by reading and writing code, **agent engineering** will be defined by capturing and optimizing execution trajectories.

+*An **Agent Trajectory** is the step-by-step record of an autonomous agent's execution.
+It captures the agent's internal reasoning (thoughts, planning, reflections), the actions it took (tool calls, API payloads, bash commands), and the environment’s responses (observations, errors, system state changes).
+Trajectories are becoming the first-hand asset for debugging, evaluating, training, and auditing AI agents.*

-A curated list of papers, tools, and benchmarks on **analyzing, diagnosing, and learning from LLM agent trajectories**.
+This repository is a curated collection of papers, tools, and benchmarks on **analyzing, diagnosing, and learning from LLM agent trajectories**.

 This list tracks work across the trajectory-analysis pipeline: